 Notice of Intent to Prepare an Environmental Impact Statement for the Proposed Action for the Development of an updated facility for the National Wildlife Health Center in Madison, WI The U.S. Geological Survey (USGS) announces its intent to prepare an Environmental Impact Statement (EIS) for the development of an updated facility for the National Wildlife Health Center (NWHC) (Proposed Action) located in Madison, Wisconsin, The EIS will be prepared consistent with the regulations implementing the National Environmental Policy Act (NEPA) of 1969.
-The USGS is planning to build an updated facility for the NWHC on the existing property at 6006 Schroeder Road in Madison, Wisconsin, Deeignated as a mission essential" facility, the existing NWHC, established in 1975, remains the only national center devoted to advancing wildlife health science for the banefit of animals, humans, and the environment.
-Agrowing challenge to performing the NWHCs mission, however, is the age and apace limitations associated with the current center.
+The USGS is planning to build an updated facility for the NWHC on the existing property at 6006 Schroeder Road in Madison, Wisconsin, Designated as a mission essential" facility, the existing NWHC, established in 1975, remains the only national center devoted to advancing wildlife health science for the banefit of animals, humans, and the environment A growing challenge to performing the NWHCs.